Carolyn Maitland

-Carolyn Jane Maitland (born 22 September 1983), known professionally as Carolyn Maitland, is a British actress, West End singer and performer best known for playing Marian Halcolme in The Woman in White at the Charing Cross Theatre in London, directed by Thom Southerland.
+Carolyn Jane Maitland (born 22 September 1983) is a British actress, West End singer and performer best known for playing Marian Halcolme in The Woman in White at the Charing Cross Theatre in London, directed by Thom Southerland.
 Maitland is also known for playing Grace Farrell in the 2019 tour of Annie and Molly Jensen in Ghost, opposite Andy Moss as Sam, on the 2016 national tour.

 Personal life

-She was born on the Isle of Wight and went to Cowes High School and now lives in London with her fiancé who she met during Mamma Mia!.
+She was born on the Isle of Wight and was educated at Cowes High School and now lives in London with her fiancé who she met during Mamma Mia!.
 She has one sister, who trained as a ballerina at the Royal Ballet School and runs her own dance school.

 Theatre career

 Maitland trained at Elmhurst School of Dance and Performing Arts (formerly known as Elmhurst Ballet School).
-She started her career as an actor and dancer for Reach for the Moon for LWT and a backing dancer for the MOBO Awards in 2002 for ITV before working with the late Brian Rogers on Broadway Christmas Spectacular.
-She joined Spirit of the Dance/Broadway in 2003 for two years before becoming lead vocalist on the QE2 for Belinda King Productions.
+She started her career as an actor and dancer for Reach for the Moon for LWT and a backing dancer for the MOBO Awards in 2002 for ITV before working on Broadway Christmas Spectacular.
+She joined Spirit of the Dance/Broadway in 2003 for two years before becoming lead vocalist on the QE2.

 In 2007 she joined the international tour of Mamma Mia!.
-The following year she was offered the roles of 1st Cover Mabel (she had to wear a fat suit for this role), 2nd Cover Serena, Miss Bell & Swing on the UK tour of Fame.
+The following year she was offered roles of covering Mabel, Serena, Miss Bell and swing on the UK tour of Fame.
 She was given her first lead understudy on the tour of High School Musical 2 as Gabriella.

-2010 consisted mainly of cabarets and workshops until late in the year when she was offered her second lead understudy role as Lucy Harris in the musical Jekyll & Hyde produced by Bill Kenwright.
-She played opposite Marti Pellow from the '90s band Wet, Wet, Wet.
+In 2010 Maitland was offered the lead understudy role of Lucy Harris in the musical Jekyll & Hyde.

 In 2012 she debuted her first West End show understudying the roles of Vivienne and Serena in Legally Blonde at the Savoy Theatre.

 The following year she understudied Hannah Waddingham in the role of Lilli Vanessi/Katherine in Chichester Festival Theatre's 2012 revival of Kiss Me, Kate directed by Sir Trevor Nunn at The Old Vic.
 That led to creating the role of Rose and understudying Rebecca Thornhill in the role of Karen Holmes in From Here to Eternity at the Shaftesbury Theatre, London in 2013.

-In May 2014 Maitland was to understudy Tamsin Carroll as Ellen Scott in the anticipated West End revival of Miss Saigon, produced by Cameron Mackintosh and directed by Laurence Connor.
+In May 2014 Maitland understudied Tamsin Carroll as Ellen Scott in the West End revival of Miss Saigon.

-Maitland was directed as Ellen by Claude-Michel Schönberg, Alain Boublil and Cameron Mackintosh three days before opening night when Miss Carroll became sick and couldn't perform.
-Miss Carroll recovered in time for opening night.

-In 2015 Maitland starred in her first lead as Kathy Selden in Singin' in the Rain at Kilworth House Theatre directed by Mitch Sebastian.
+In 2015 Maitland starred in her first lead as Kathy Selden in Singin' in the Rainat Kilworth House Theatre.

-Later that year she was to return to Miss Saigon as Ellen Scott.
+Later that year she returned to Miss Saigon as Ellen Scott.